MSC Napoli: Beached at Lyme Bay

 On 19 January 2007, the ship was taken under tow by the salvage tug Abeille Bourbon, later joined by Abeille Liberté.
 The vessel was to be towed to Portland Harbour in Dorset, 140 mi distant; the closer ports of Falmouth, Cornwall and Plymouth, Devon were rejected in addition to others in France, although the Falmouth harbour master Captain Mark Sansom said he had confirmed that MSC Napoli could have been accommodated in Falmouth Bay.
 Adrian Sanders, MP for the parliamentary constituency of Torbay raised questions about why MSC Napoli was not taken to Falmouth or France.

 The flotilla proceeded up the English Channel; with MSC Napoli increasing its list and with strong winds forecast refuge was taken in Lyme Bay.
 Lyme Bay is sheltered from northwest, west and southwest winds, common at that time of year.
 The ship’s deteriorating condition raised doubts about its ability to withstand the rigours of the journey to Portland.
 Robin Middleton, the Secretary of State's Representative in Maritime Salvage and Intervention who was leading the MCA's salvage response team, decided to beach the ship in Lyme Bay.
-Mr Middleton said that the environmental sensitivities in the Lyme Bay area were fully assessed before the decision to beach MSC Napoli was made.
+Middleton said that the environmental sensitivities in the Lyme Bay area were fully assessed before the decision to beach MSC Napoli was made.
 He said, "The beaching location was selected based on minimising the impact of any spillage and enabling salvage work to remove the vessel and cargo to take place.
 The local authorities and environmental groups have been notified and all agencies are working together to ensure that pollution is minimised”.
-Julian Wardlaw, who spoke for the Environment Group, an umbrella organisation for local green agencies, said Mr Middleton had contacted it and asked where in Lyme Bay was the best place to beach MSC Napoli.
-Mr Wardlaw said: "We told them: 'Nowhere in Lyme Bay'.
+Julian Wardlaw, who spoke for the Environment Group, an umbrella organisation for local green agencies, said Middleton had contacted it and asked where in Lyme Bay was the best place to beach MSC Napoli.
+Wardlaw said: "We told them: 'Nowhere in Lyme Bay'.
 It is too important an environment."
 However, at a subsequent public enquiry Wardlaw said he supported the decision to deliberately ground the stricken container ship off the East Devon coastline describing it as the ‘least worst option.’

-The beaching location was at Branscombe around 1 mi off the Devon coast, near the coastal town of Sidmouth.
+The beaching location was at Branscombe around 1 mi off the Devon coast, near the coastal town of Sidmouth on 20 January.
 This area of the coastline where MSC Napoli was beached is a part of Britain's first natural World Heritage Site, the Jurassic Coast.
 In winter Lyme Bay hosts large numbers of wintering sea birds whilst the sea bed was habitat for endangered species such as the pink sea fan and sunset cup coral.

 Devon county councillor Stuart Hughes said, "So many questions need to be answered there has got to be a public enquiry".
 Brian Greenslade, leader of Devon County Council, confirmed that the council would be holding a public inquiry into the beaching.
 The move came amid questions about the decision to take MSC Napoli to an area of protected World Heritage Site coastline.